caiks/WBOT02/README.md

 25 vs 30 - scanned vs tiled - compare length - more interest in the face and head and less in the roof beams.
 Do a position map to see if the model is richer like random mode models 52 and 53

-30 vs 31 - added min diagonal reduced growth, little effect on multiplier, slightly reduced growth
+30 vs 31 - added min diagonal reduced growth, little effect on multiplier, slightly reduced growth.
+31 has 32 fails, 30 has only 28, so perhaps has increased the failed slices as would be expected.

 34 vs 30 - 34 is first actor003 model, otherwise same config as 30 - similar growth and multiplier